AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

     {:.alert .alert-info }

-  * **Frame dependency structure** - describes frame dependency information for the coded video sequence[a].
+  * **Frame dependency structure** - describes frame dependency information for the coded video sequence.
 The structure includes the number of DTIs, an ordered list of Frame dependency templates, and a mapping between Chains and Decode targets.